Florence Knoll: Selling modernism

 One of Knoll's main challenges was convincing executives and the public to adopt a modernist aesthetic.
-Knoll Showrooms played a key room in selling the public on modernist design, but Knoll was also gifted at convincing executives to hire Knoll to transform their offices.
+Knoll Showrooms played a key role in selling the public on modernist design, but Knoll was also gifted at convincing executives to hire Knoll to transform their offices.
 Knoll was renowned for how she communicated and presented the designs of the Knoll Planning Unit through what she referred to as "paste-ups".
 A "paste-up" was a general graphic-arts term for any draft or finished mechanical flat art, traditionally using an adhesive commonly used in fashion and set design.
 Knoll was the first to use the method for interior design presentation.
 Her paste-ups were small representational plans of the space with fabric swatches, wood chips and finishes attached to represent furniture and other details.
 Knoll used the paste-ups to convey the feeling and experience of the space, in the pictured example the color and texture of the materials used better represented the humanized modernism that was essential to Knoll's designs.
 The paste-ups were essential in overcoming resistance to change, they gave executives something they could identify with, making them feel comfortable in adopting Knoll's new aesthetics.